All Episodes

 It's something I had never talked about on the radio, which I wanted to make also a fact.

-I just didn't want to take the radio show to the classroom, because I figured correctly, so they all listened anyway.
+I just didn't want to take the radio show to the classroom because I figured correctly so they all listened anyway.

 So I wanted to talk about something I had not spoken about on the radio that I was researching and preparing to.

-Now here we are, 30 some odd years later.
+Now, here we are, 30 some odd years later.

-And it's it's it's come to pass.
+And it's come to pass.

-Oh, yeah, even then the accuracy rating was intact.
+Even then, the accuracy rating was intact.

-This is before the Sullivan Group even started auditing my opinions.
+This is before the Sullivan group even started auditing my opinions.

 Now, let's add one other thing to this mix.